FIAT 500 Interior

 - "Up front, the 500 does a good job of not feeling tiny, thanks to the chair-high seats, fairly big windows, and low dash." -- Automobile Magazine (2012)

-The Fiat 500 comes standard with a six-speaker stereo, auxiliary input jack, USB port and Bluetooth.
-Optional features include a power sunroof, satellite radio, a six-speaker Alpine audio system, six-speaker Beats audio system and a TomTom navigation system.
+The Fiat 500 comes standard with a six-speaker audio system, an auxiliary jack, a USB port, Bluetooth, keyless entry and steering wheel-mounted audio controls.
+Optional features include a power sunroof, satellite radio, an Alpine premium audio system, a Beats premium audio system and touch-screen navigation.

 While the automotive press agrees that climate and audio controls are generally intuitive, they say that using voice commands to control external media devices like an iPod can be difficult.
 The premium Beats audio system is powerful enough to drown out road noise, but the sound quality is average, they note.

 - "The climate controls have a more-traditional layout, though we vastly prefer rotary knobs to the push-button arrangement found here." -- Consumer Guide (2013)

 - "It also has a more straightforward control layout than the form-over-function Mini.
 However, the available ‘Blue & Me’ voice-activated iPod control is practically unusable, leaving you to use the standard auxiliary jack." -- Edmunds (2013)